+Change theory of linguistic structure to theory of semantic structure

 Williamson’s Epistemicism and Properties Accounts of Predicates

 Paul Teller

 prteller@ucdavis.edu

 Abstract

 If the semantic value of predicates are, as Williamson assumes, properties, then epistemicism is immediate.
 Epistemicism fails, so also this properties view of predicates.
 I use examination of Williamsons position as a foil, showing that his two positive arguments for bivalence fail, and that his efforts to rescue epistemicism from obvious problems fail to the point of incoherence.
 In Part II I argue that, despite the properties view’s problems, it has an important role to play in combinatorial semantics.
 We may separate the problem of how smallest parts of language get attached to the world from the problem of how those parts combine to form complex semantic values.
 For the latter problem we idealize and treat the smallest semantic values as properties (and referents).
 So doing functions to put to one side how the smallest parts get worldly attachment, a problem that would just get in the way of understanding the combinatorics.
 Attachment to the world has to be studied separately, and I review some of the options.
 As a bonus we see why, mostly, higher order vagueness is an artifact of taking properties as semantic values literally instead of as a simplifying idealization.